 Cleveland County was divided into 11 townships.
 They were:

-In 1877, the North Carolina General Assembly stripped townships of their government system.
+In 1875, a constitutional convention was held to repeal Reconstruction policies.
+In 1877, the General Assembly removed taxation power from townships and abolished the position of township clerk.
 However, townships were still used as informal subdivisions for infrastructure maintenance and the census.
-Today, townships are used as districts for electing county commissioners and sub-county referendum elections.

 Cities and Towns

-Cleveland County currently has two cities, 13 towns, and one census-designated area.
 Since the formation of Cleveland County in 1841, some towns have formed and lasted until now, while others have changed names over time.
 Still others formed and became extinct.
 The Heritage of Cleveland County, Vol. 1 (pg.
 25) provides a summary of Cleveland County towns with post offices.
 Below is a map of the county as it was between 1841 and 1850.

 | cities | year settled | year incorporated | 1st mayor |